impeccableai/axii-examples/tasks/dataset_statistics/README.md

 # Dataset statistics
 ## Description
-This script computes the statistics of a given dataset and saves them to a CSV file.
+This Task computes the statistics of a given dataset and saves them to a CSV file.
 It calculates the count for each unique value in the ground truth column (`y_column`).
 For each feature column, it computes the minimum, maximum, mean, and median values.

 The input dataset should be in CSV format, and the output is also a CSV file containing the calculated statistics.